 The organization should formally recognize employees who had the option of not being fully honest in the course of their work by taking the easy way out but decided to stay on the right path.

-This meant they had to put in a lot more effort and maybe even faced a slight delay in achieving their goals.
+It meant they had to put in a lot more effort and maybe even faced a slight delay in achieving their goals.

 Hence, recognizing such employees can go a long way in creating such a culture.

-Another example could be an organization that wants to discourage employees from staying in the office till late either because they are inefficient or want to impress their superiors.
+Another example could be an organization that wants to discourage employees from staying in the office till late, either because they are inefficient or want to impress their superiors.

 If the organization recognizes genuinely efficient employees, they consistently complete their work on time and leave the office on time.